ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 * Specify the communication and security protocol for interactions between the client and AS: HTTP/CoAP (+ TLS/DTLS/OSCORE).

-* Specify if/how the authz-info endpoint is protected, including how error responses are protected: Not protected.
+* Specify if/how the /authz-info endpoint is protected, including how error responses are protected: Not protected.

-* Optionally, define other methods of token transport than the authz-info endpoint: Not defined.
+* Optionally, define other methods of token transport than the /authz-info endpoint: Not defined.

 # CDDL Model # {#sec-cddl-model}
 {:removeinrfc}